 4. Some sunscreens

-Since sun exposure is widely recognized as a risk factor for skin cancer, sun protection is a recommended practice by any health authority worth its salt.
+Since sun exposure is widely recognized as a risk factor for skin cancer, sun protection is a practice recommended by any health authority worth its salt.
 But what should we protect ourselves with?
-Research undertaken by the ecotoxicologist Craig Downs and other experts have shown that various ingredients in sunscreens are harmful to marine life, especially oxybenzone, an ultraviolet filter present in many of these products that is harmful to corals.
+Research undertaken by the ecotoxicologist Craig Downs and other experts have shown that various ingredients in sunscreens are harmful to marine life, notably oxybenzone, an ultraviolet filter present in many of these products that is harmful to corals.
+In 2022, a Stanford University study found that coral cells metabolise this compound, turning it into the opposite of what it is: from a sunblock to a sunlight-activated toxin.

 5. Disposable chopsticks

 The popularity of Asian food throughout the world has multiplied the use of chopsticks, which in the vast majority of cases are disposable.
-They look like innocent utensils, but Greenpeace warns us that chopsticks are a disposable wood product.
-According to data published by the environmental organization, China annually produces 57 billion pairs of chopsticks, which requires the felling of 3.8 million trees, or more than 1.18 million square metres of forest.
+Although they may look like innocent utensils, they are actually a disposable wood product.
+According to data published by the Chinese government, in 2011 the country produced 57 billion pairs of chopsticks, which required the felling of 3.8 million trees, or more than 1.18 million square metres of forest.
+Half of this production is consumed in China itself, while 77% of the rest is exported to Japan.
+Although it is widely believed that chopsticks are made from wood waste or fast-growing species, much of the production comes from mature trees.

-For Greenpeace, the solution is to say “no” to disposable chopsticks.
-There is also a humanitarian reason to embrace this option: according to Amnesty International, many of the chopsticks that China exports are produced in forced labour camps.
+To raise awareness of this problem, Greenpeace erected a quartet of five-metre-tall trees in Beijing made from more than 80,000 recycled chopsticks.
+For the environmental organisation and other experts, the solution is to say “no” to disposable chopsticks and stick to reusable ones.
+There is also a humanitarian reason to embrace this option: according to Amnesty International, many of the chopsticks China exports are produced in forced labour camps.

 6. Plastic tea bags

 In recent years, several tea companies have replaced the traditional paper sachet with a mesh one with a silky feel and an often pyramidal shape.
-These new bags are marketed as the option of the gourmet, since they usually contain larger leaf fragments and even whole leaves.
-But they are not necessarily more ecological: many of them are made of nylon or polyethylene terephthalate (PET), which increases our consumption of plastic.
-Moreover, and given that it is currently recommended to limit the reuse of disposable bottles due to the possible contamination of the liquid, drinking boiled infusions in the same plastics may not be advisable.
+These new bags are marketed as the gourmet option, since they usually contain larger leaf fragments and even whole leaves.
+But they are not necessarily more environmentally friendly: many of them are made of nylon or polyethylene terephthalate (PET), which increases our consumption of plastic.
+In addition, and given that limiting the reuse of disposable bottles is now recommended because of the potential for the liquid to become contaminated, drinking herbal teas boiled in the same plastics may not be the most advisable thing to do.
+In fact, a study by McGill University in Canada revealed that boiling a single plastic tea bag releases 11.6 billion microplastic particles and 3.1 billion nanoplastics into the cup.

-One of the favourite materials of many children is the last one to join the list of things from our homes that may be less innocuous than they appear.
-When a chain of nursery schools in the United Kingdom decided to dispense with the use of glitter for environmental reasons, it revealed a fact that some scientists had already noticed: glitter is nothing but small fragments of PET, a microplastic that contaminates the aquatic environment just like all the other microplastics.
+One of the favourite materials of many children is the latest to join the list of household items that may be less innocuous than they appear.
+When a chain of nursery schools in the United Kingdom decided to stop using glitter for environmental reasons, it revealed a fact that some scientists had already warned about: glitter is nothing more than tiny fragments of PET, a microplastic that contaminates the aquatic environment like other microplastics.

-Some experts support an initiative to ban plastic glitter, while others are cautious, noting that there is not enough data yet.
+Some experts support an initiative to ban plastic glitter, while others are more cautious, pointing out that there is still not enough data.
 For those who adhere to the precautionary principle, biodegradable alternatives are already on the market.
+However, environmental organisations such as the Marine Conservation Society warn that there is no standard biodegradable term for these products, and that “biodegradable microplastics can still be persistent and cause similar ecological effects to conventional microplastics.”
+Some brands are embracing compostable glitter, but it is obvious that used glitter is unlikely to be composted.